Jlakshmi235/DS_Diabetes_tracking/README.md

 preprocessing.py - reads in the collected tweets, cleans and preprocesses it

 wordprocessing.py - takes in a txt file, creates bag of words after doing stemming and returns the top 50 frequent words

+smmgeo.py - extracting City and State name from place attribute